• How long does the process take?

 • When do I find out if I passed or failed?

-Once you have completed the test, your grade will be reviewed and confirmed.
-You will be notified by an SCA Certification Administrator as to the results of your test.
+Once you have completed the test, your grade will be displayed to you.
+You will also be notified by an SCA Certification Administrator as to the results of your test.
+Please note: we are not able to send reports of the test to you.

 • What is your Accommodation Policy?